das7pad/overleaf-go/README.md

 - Minify and compile HTML templates at boot-time in well under 1s
 - Caching for documentation content and images
 - Website translations on a single domain
-- No local filesystem backend for storing binary files (all major provider expose an S3 compatible API today and min.io can be used for self-hosting)
+- No local filesystem backend for storing binary files (all major providers expose an S3 compatible API today and min.io can be used for self-hosting)

 ## Getting started

-There are little to no run-time defaults and strict validation of options flags missed details in your config.
+There are little to no run-time defaults and strict validation of options is in place for flagging missed/invalid directives in your config.

 You can use the config generator which has opinionated options and auto-detection for Docker details (rootful, rootless, Mac).